platformsh/platformsh-docs/src/development/going-live.md

   to: "https://www.{default}/"
 ```

-That will result in two domains being created on Platform.sh: `master-def456-abc123.us.platform.sh` and `www---master-def456-abc123.us.platform.sh`.
+That will result in two domains being created on Platform.sh: `master-def456-abc123.us.platform.sh` and `www---master-def456-abc123.us.platform.sh` (Note, these are just examples).
 The former will automatically redirect to the latter.
-In the `routes.yaml` file, `{default}` will automatically be replaced with `master-def456-abc123.us.platform.sh`.
+In the `routes.yaml` file, `{default}` will automatically be replaced with `master-def456-abc123.us.platform.sh` (Again, this is just an example).
 In domain prefixes (like `www`), the `.` will be replaced with `---`.

 ### Set your domain

 Now, add a single domain to your Platform.sh project for `mysite.com`.
-As soon as you do, Platform.sh will no longer serve `master-def456-abc123.us.platform.sh` at all.
+As soon as you do, Platform.sh will no longer serve `master-def456-abc123.us.platform.sh` (if we follow the same example as above) at all.
 Instead, `{default}` in `routes.yaml` will be replaced with `mysite.com` anywhere it appears when generating routes to respond to.

 ### Configure your DNS provider

 On your DNS provider, you would create two CNAMEs:

-`mysite.com` should be a redirect to `master-def456-abc123.us.platform.sh`.
+`mysite.com` should be a redirect to `master-def456-abc123.us.platform.sh` (For the example above, for your site, you will have your own custom DNS entries).
-`www.mysite.com` should be a CNAME to `master-def456-abc123.us.platform.sh`.
+`www.mysite.com` should be a CNAME to `master-def456-abc123.us.platform.sh` (Again, for the example above.
+Use your own custom DNS entry).

 (Yes, both point to the same place.)
 See the note above regarding how different registrars handle dynamic apex domains.